joshirishabh631/Youki-task/Youki.md

      - -sSf: Options for silent mode, show errors, and fail on server errors.
      - https://sh.rustup.rs: URL to the Rust installation script.
      - | sh: Pipes the script to the shell for execution.

+   - **Why -** We are installing Rust language because, Rust provides the tools needed to compile (build) Youki from its source code and make it work properly.

     **Follow the instructions on the screen.**

-3. **Install Cargo (package manger for rust):**
+4. **Install Cargo (package manger for rust):**

    ```bash
    sudo apt install cargo
    ```
-   - We installed Cargo while working on the Youki task because Cargo is the package manager and build system for the Rust programming language, which is essential for developing, compiling, and managing Rust projects.
+   -**Why -** We installed Cargo while working on the Youki task because Cargo is the package manager and build system for the Rust programming language, which is essential for developing, compiling, and managing Rust projects.

 5. **Configure your current shell**

-   - Type this command, After configuring the shell, you can run Rust commands directly from the terminal without navigating to the installation directory.
+   - Type this command.

      ```bash
      source $HOME/.cargo/env
      ```
      - source: Loads the settings from a file into the current shell session.
      - $HOME/.cargo/env: Path to the environment setup file for Rust, located in the .cargo folder in your home directory.

+    -**Why -**  After setting up the shell (your command line), you can use Rust commands directly in the terminal without needing to go to the folder where Rust is installed.
+This makes it easier to run Rust from anywhere on your computer.

     **Now, Check if Rust is installed by typing:**
      ```bash
      rustc --version
      ```
      - --version: This option tells it to display the version number.
+**Why -** To ensure rust is installed in your system.

      **You should see the version number of Rust compiler as shown in image.**
     ![Output](image.png)